isomerpages/govtech-corp/media/technews/_posts/2019-12-18-post-Learning what machine learning can achieve.md

 detection techniques to automate the monitoring and counting of marine lifeforms and deeply understand the impact of deploying subsea data centres.</p>
 <p>Dr Tok’s team also look at how they can solve some of the world’s toughest
-challenges as part of the&nbsp;<a href="https://www.microsoft.com/en-us/ai/ai-for-earth" class="editor-rtfLink" rel="noopener noreferrer nofollow" target="_blank">AI for Earth</a>&nbsp;program.
+challenges as part of the&nbsp;AI for Earth&nbsp;programme.
 For example, the team worked on training segmentation models to perform land cover mapping for the whole of the United States.</p>
 <p>Today, a large segment of the world’s population lacks access to trained
 radiologists, even when imaging equipment is readily available.
 His team investigated various approaches to&nbsp;<a href="https://blogs.technet.microsoft.com/machinelearning/2018/03/07/using-microsoft-ai-to-build-a-lung-disease-prediction-model-using-chest-x-ray-images/" class="editor-rtfLink" rel="noopener noreferrer nofollow" target="_blank">using deep learning to predict diseases from chest X-ray images</a>,